hopenbuild/App-hopen/README.md

     Specify the architecture.
 This is an arbitrary string interpreted by the generator or toolset.

+- --build

+    Run the generator to process the blueprint files.
+Cannot be used with `--fresh`.

 - -e `Perl code`

     Add the `Perl code` as if it were a hopen file.  `-e` files are processed